Tobi007-del/COUNTDOWN_TIMER_PROJECT/README.md

-These files contain the underlying code for a giveaway timer for an iphone using html,css and javascript
+These files contain the underlying code for a giveaway timer for a samsung a24 using html,css and javascript